richardartoul/folder-monitor/README.md

 1. Make sure folder-monitor is running
 2. Navigate to test/folder_monitor within the file structure
+3. Make the two files "file_overload.sh" and "file_overload_test.sh" executable by running the following commands in the terminal: `chmod +x file_overload.sh` and `chmod +x file_overload_test.sh`
-3. Execute the file_overload.sh script with two command line arguments.
-The first should be the absolute path to the Sookasa folder.
+4. Execute the file_overload.sh script with two command line arguments.
+The first should be the absolute path to the monitored folder.
 The second should be the number of times the test file gets copied into the Sookasa folder.
+5. Once the files have been copied, execute the file_overload_test.sh script with the exact same command line arguments used in the step above.

 ![Folder-Monitor Stress Tests](resources/stress_tests.png)